ara3d/Plato.Geometry/README.md

-## PROJECT HAS MOVED!
+## PROJECT HAS TEMPORARILY MOVED!

-### Active work is happening in Ara3D.Geometry project at https://github.com/ara3d/ara3d-sdk
+### Current work is happening at https://github.com/ara3d/ara3d-sdk

-We will resume work on the Plato.Geometry repository once the Ara3D.Geometry C# libraries have reached a stable equilibrium.
+We will resume work on the Plato.Geometry repository once the C# Ara3D.Geometry library within the Ara 3D SDK have reached a stable equilibrium.
+Ara3D.Geometry is still built from Plato source, but is being optimized first for C#.

-The goal is to first assure that Ara3D.Geometry is well tested, and provides a good user experience, and then we will resume work on Plato.Geometry as a multi-language.
+The goal is to first assure that Ara3D.Geometry is well tested, and provides a good user experience, and then we will resume work on Plato.Geometry as a multi-language library.

+Rather than spread work on multiple repositories, we have found it more efficient to work on a [single repository](https://github.com/ara3d/ara3d-sdk).

+---

 # Plato.Geometry